 - The nVIDIA Geforce 8400M G, 128MB VRAM on board (mxm Type II - difficult to replace), was a thouger game, since 10.5.1 has no support for this kind of GPU (that's why first bootup & intro are slow and crappy).
 Upcoming 10.5.2 is including support for nVIDIA Geforce 8X00 series, (yup, Apple Mac OS X world doesn't have direct drivers from the 3rd party Vendors, they are included inside OS and updates).
 Since there's 10.5.2beta around, this guy pre-packaged for us the beta drivers: http://scottdangel.com/blog/?p=15 (and say thanks,,,).
 Just download, double-click and install.
 Upon reboot I had Quartz Extreme/Core Image working! (once you're at scottangel's website, grab your copy of intel compiled Firefox and also thank him again!).

-- On my HDD, everything went smooth; I just reformatted it, creating a 100Gb partition with HFS+ for the OS; then a second, tmp partition for...I don't know for what!
-I chosen MBR as boot method (not GUID), and selected the appropriate settings from Kalyway ("Custom").
-Although I would have liked to partition everything, I choose to stay standard, for the sake of functionality.
-BTW, I've read various hints on how to install MAC OS X on a partitioned HD (look here for MAC OS X Users partition and here for MAC OS X separate swap partition); it seems a tricky and non standard task, and Apple strongly suggest not to have partitions (why?).
-My experience tells that a good partitioned HD does offer performance improvements, if done correctly (maybe I'll share som tricks into another post 'bout that).
+- On my HDD, everything went smooth; I just reformatted it, creating a 100Gb partition with HFS+ for the OS; then a second, tmp partition for...I don't know what for!
+I've chosen MBR as boot method (not GUID), and selected the appropriate settings from Kalyway ("Custom").
+Although I would have liked to partition everything myself, I choose to stay standard, for the sake of functionality.
+BTW, I've read various hints on how to install MAC OS X on a partitioned HD (look here for MAC OS X Users partition and here for MAC OS X separate swap partition); it seems a tricky and non standard task, and Apple strongly recommends not to partition (why?).
+My experience tells me that a good partitioned HDD offers performance improvements, if done correctly (maybe I'll share som tricks into another post 'bout that).

 - DVDRW Is working out of the box (I tested DVD read and write with known MAC burning software - toast).

-- Sound worked perfectly after applying a patch; I took ALC883Audio.pkg from the linked place and followed the info on how to install a kext (from terminal, clean the cache by deleting
+- Sound worked perfectly after applying a patch; I used ALC883Audio.pkg and followed How-Tos to install kext files (briefly, on a terminal, clean the cache by deleting

-/System/Library/Extensions.kextcache with rm,make a backup copy of your original kext; cp yourkext.kext /System/Library/Extensions, fix permissions with "sudo chmod -R 755 yourkext.kext && sudo chown -R root:wheel yourkext.kext" then reboot - for more info ask or search google or the insanelymac forum).
+/System/Library/Extensions.kextcache with rm,make a backup copy of your original kext; cp yourkext.kext /System/Library/Extensions, fix permissions with "sudo chmod -R 755 yourkext.kext && sudo chown -R root:wheel yourkext.kext" then reboot - for more info ask or search the insanelymac forum).
 Beware: no integrated mic working.
-To use the mic, you should plug an external one to the dedicated (red) port.
+To use your mic, you'd have to plug an external one.

 - WLAN Atheros AR5007EG still not working, there is still work to be done here.